Get started

 Adjust the focus

-- This product has three focus modes:
+- This product can have four focus modes:

 Auto: The camera automatically adjusts focus based on the entire image.